Mjoll/mimirdocs/AzureActiveDirectoryExternalIdentityProvider.md

 The effective permissions of a user signing into Mimir using an external Azure Active Directory account is the aggregate permissions of all the Mimir groups matching Azure Active Directory groups they are members of, and also the permissions from the Mimir group named "Organization", if such a group exists.

+### Assigning email addresses to Azure Active Directory users

+Mimir requires users to have email addresses.

+Go to Azure → Azure Active Directory → Users → {User} → Edit → Contact Information → Email

+Enter the email address which you wish Mimir to associate with the user in the "Email" field.

+Click the "Save" button.

 ### Signing in using Azure administrator accounts

 We've observed that it is possible to assign Azure administrator accounts to Enterprise Applications in Azure Active Directory.
 Signing into Mimir using these accounts seems to work, but we've observed that Mimir does not receive any group information from these accounts.
 If you encounter this problem, you have two options: